- Go Hiking

 Allowed on leash

-Near the bulletin board in the center of the parking area, you'll notice a post that marks the start of the Station Trail.
-Proceed ahead on this trail, which follows a woods road.
-You're actually following five co-aligned trails here.
-In 300 feet, turn left at a signpost for the Swenson Trail.
-This red-blazed trail climbs gradually on a rocky woods road through an attractive mixed deciduous and evergreen forest.
+From the parking area, head north on the blue-on-white-blazed Blue Mountain Loop Trail.
+In 300 feet, you’ll notice a signpost for the Swenson Trail.
+Turn left here, now following both the blue-on-white-blazed Blue Mountain Loop Trail and the red-on-white-blazed Swenson Trail.
+The trail climbs gradually on a rocky woods road through an attractive mixed deciduous and evergreen forest.
 Upon reaching the top of a rise, it descends slightly and levels off, now passing through a largely deciduous forest, with an understory of mountain laurel and blueberry.

 About a mile from the start, the trail crosses a stream on rocks, climbs briefly, and again levels off.
-Then, in another mile, you'll reach a T-intersection.
+Then, in another three-quarters of a mile, you’ll reach a T-intersection.
 Here, the yellow-blazed Tinsley Trail comes in from the right.
-You should turn left here, following both yellow and red blazes along a woods road that descends rather steeply.
-Watch carefully for a turn in only about 500 feet, where the red blazes leave to the right.
-Turn right here, and follow the red-blazed Swenson Trail as it descends rather steeply on a very rocky footpath.
+You should turn left here, following yellow, blue-on-white, and red-on-white blazes along a woods road that descends rather steeply.
+In 500 feet, at the next junction, turn right, leaving the Tinsley Trail, and follow the blue-dot-on-white blazes of the Blue Mountain Loop Trail, as well as the red-on-white blazes of the Swenson Trail, which descend on a rocky footpath.

 Turn right and follow the white-blazed A.T., which heads uphill on a wide, clearly defined path.
-Soon, you'll notice a parking area on the right side of the trail.
+Soon, you’ll notice a parking area on the right.
 A short distance beyond, a path to the right leads to the southern end of the parking area, and the A.T. climbs stone steps.
 At the top of the steps, a side trail leads left to a panoramic east-facing viewpoint over the Kittatinny Valley from a rock ledge.
 A bench has been placed here, making it a good spot to take a break.

 A short distance ahead, the A.T. reaches a pavilion with stone columns, built by the Civilian Conservation Corps in 1937.
 Here, there are views both east and west, but the viewpoint you just passed offers a more pristine setting.
 The A.T. continues from the southeast corner of the pavilion and begins to descend.
 After a short level stretch, the trail climbs over a rise and descends to an area with low vegetation, with scrub oak and mountain laurel predominating.

-Soon, the A.T. comes out onto a grassy clearing, where the yellow-blazed Tinsley Trail leaves to the right.
+About a mile from the pavilion, the A.T. comes out onto a grassy clearing, where the yellow-blazed Tinsley Trail begins on the right.
 You should continue ahead on the A.T., which climbs steadily for the next 0.1 mile.
 At the top of the climb, amid a cluster of pines, a short side trail to the right leads to a viewpoint from a rock ledge over the Pocono Mountains to the west.